sandipshiwakoti/vscode-react-native-package-checker/README.md

 </p>

 <p align="center">
-  <strong>Check React Native packages for New Architecture compatibility directly in VS Code ⚡️</strong><br>
+  <strong>New Architecture compatibility checks and React Native version upgrade requirements - all in VS Code ⚡️</strong><br>
 </p>

 ---

 ## ✨ Features

-- 🎯 **New Architecture Compatibility** - See which packages support React Native's New Architecture directly in your package.json
+- 🎯 **New Architecture Status** - See which packages work with React Native's New Architecture right in your package.json
-- 🔎 **Interactive CodeLens** - Clickable status segments that open filtered package browsers with real-time search
+- 📊 **Package Summary** - Get instant overview of all dependencies with status counts and quick actions
-- 🎨 **Visual Status Decorations** - Gutter icons show package compatibility status at a glance
+- 🎨 **Visual Indicators** - Gutter icons and CodeLens overlays show compatibility at a glance
-- 📊 **Smart Package Filtering** - Browse packages by compatibility status (Supported, Untested, Unlisted, Unmaintained)
+- 🔍 **Smart Filtering** - Browse packages by status (Supported, Untested, Unlisted, Unmaintained) with search
-- 🔍 **Quick Pick Interface** - Searchable package browser with instant navigation to package.json lines
+- ⚡ **Version Requirements** - Check what package versions you need for any React Native version
+- 🔧 **Bulk Updates** - Apply all required version changes with preview and confirmation
-- 🔧 **Maintenance Tracking** - Monitor package maintenance status and identify unmaintained dependencies
+- 📂 **Maintenance Status** - Spot unmaintained packages that might cause issues
-- 🔗 **Package Details** - Access NPM, GitHub, documentation, and New Architecture migration resources
+- 🔗 **External Resources** - Quick access to NPM, GitHub, docs, and migration guides
-- 🌐 **Migration Support** - Direct links to upgrade helpers, merged PRs, issues etc.
+- 🌐 **Upgrade Helper** - Direct links to React Native upgrade tools and community resources
-- 🔄 **Data Caching** - Always get the latest package information with intelligent data refresh
-- ⚡ **Requirements Check** - Compare your current dependencies against React Native upgrade requirements using rn-diff-purge data
-- 🎛️ **Quick Actions Menu** - Centralized access to common tasks like requirements checking and data refresh
+- 📦 **Package Checker Website** - Open your project dependencies in the web-based package analyzer

 ## 🚀 Installation